-Nelson fires: Residents ordered from Pigeon Valley homes as fears wind may fan blaze
+Nelson fires: Wakefield evacuated; Pigeon Valley residents must leave homes as fears wind may fan blaze

 The wildfire, along with drought conditions in the area around 30kms south of Nelson, have combined to make it "a particularly tough time" for those trying to manage stock and grow food, O'Connor said.

 The Ministry for Primary Industries makes the classification of an adverse event, usually following an approach by the community.

 There are three adverse events – localised, medium and large-scale and can cover things like droughts, floods, fire, earthquakes and other natural disasters and take into account the magnitude of the event, the ability to prepare for it and the capacity of the community to cope.

 O'Connor today said the announcement unlocks extra funding of $50,000 for the Rural Support Trusts and primary industry groups to help speed up the recovery of farming and horticultural businesses.